Rennae Stubbs

+Playing career

-Stubbs won four Grand Slam doubles titles and two mixed-doubles titles.
-She was ranked world No. 1 in doubles in 2000.
-She represented Australia at four successive Summer Olympic Games: Atlanta 1996, Sydney 2000, Athens 2004, and Beijing 2008.
+Stubbs reached a singles ranking of number 64, her highest, on the WTA Tour.
+It was in doubles, however, that she was particularly outstanding, winning four major doubles titles and two mixed-doubles titles.
+She was ranked world number 1 in doubles in 2000.
+She represented Australia at four successive Summer Olympic Games: Atlanta 1996; Sydney 2000; Athens 2004; and Beijing 2008.

 Stubbs has recorded more doubles triumphs than any other Australian woman—60 from 1992 to the conclusion of the 2010 WTA Tour—enjoying success with eleven different partners.
 In 2001, Stubbs won the season-ending WTA Championships with regular partner Lisa Raymond and the pair were named ITF World Champions.

 Stubbs is the longest-serving member of the Australia Fed Cup team, having played for 17 years since 1992, with a 28–9 win–loss record in doubles; the second highest in Australian Fed Cup Team history behind Wendy Turnbull (29–8).
 She retired from Fed Cup play after the 2011 Fed Cup tie with Italy.
 Stubbs played on the WTA Tour for the rest of 2011 mostly with Casey Dellacqua and played her last tour match at the 2011 US Open with Dellacqua.
 She then finished her career winning the World TeamTennis title for the third time with the Washington Kastles, her fifth overall WTT title.